To Impute or not to Impute? Missing Data in Treatment Effect Estimation: MCM examples

-While there exists ``natural'' bias, for example age may influence whether someone may or may not recieve the treatment.
+While there exists ``natural'' bias, for example age may influence whether someone may or may not receive the treatment.
 In MCM, we argue that the fact that a variable is missing, may further bias the data. \begin{adjustwidth}{.5cm}{} {\it Without knowledge of someone's age, it was deemed better to not offer the program.
 This is understandable, as the high price of the program requires some level of certainty.} \end{adjustwidth}

 Bias does not stop there.
-Even when treatment is assigned, data may be biased further. \begin{adjustwidth}{.5cm}{} {\it Once an applicant has accepted their offer for job-training, the organisers require some additional information.
-Imagine, the program's registration process asking the applicant's current address, the job of their spouse, the amount of children they have, etc. Had they not accepted to participate in the program, they would be less likely to provide this additional information.} \end{adjustwidth}
+Even when treatment is assigned, data may be biased further. \begin{adjustwidth}{.5cm}{} {\it Once an applicant has accepted their offer for job training, the organisers require some additional information.
+Imagine, the program's registration process asking the applicant's current address, the job of their spouse, the number of children they have, etc. Had they not accepted to participate in the program, they would be less likely to provide this additional information.} \end{adjustwidth}

 Understanding where bias may come from, what could go wrong when these sources are ignored, or brushed over too lightly?
-One way this bias may sneak into our models, is by using an estimator that knows how to handle missing data (such as an xgboost model) and choose to not impute anything. \begin{adjustwidth}{.5cm}{} {\it The organisers found that they had vastly overestimated the effect of job-training.
-Those willing to provide additional information were also very motivated to advance their careers, and conversely, those that were reluctant to provide information, were not motivated at all.
-By not imputing, the organisers' model was identifying the effect of motivation, not of job-training.} \end{adjustwidth}
+One way this bias may sneak into our models is by using an estimator that knows how to handle missing data (such as an xgboost model) and choose to not impute anything. \begin{adjustwidth}{.5cm}{} {\it The organisers found that they had vastly overestimated the effect of job training.
+Those willing to provide additional information were also very motivated to advance their careers, and conversely, those that were reluctant to provide information were not motivated at all.
+By not imputing, the organisers' model was identifying the effect of motivation, not of job training.} \end{adjustwidth}